 Humanistic or client-centered treatment itself focuses on the importance of all human experience and the utilization of positive regard and acceptance as a key to promoting and supporting long-term positive change.
 It is the the person in treatment, not the practitioner, who has the capacity for healing.
 Our goal is to help create a relationship that promotes this healing.

-Humanistic Practice is at our core.
-For example, Rollo May, one of the early founders of what would become existential/humanistic psychology, provided some of our earliest staff trainings and helped to sculpt, both directly and indirectly, this treatment philosophy.
+Humanistic practice is at our core.
+For example, Rollo May, one of the early founders of what would become existential/humanistic psychology, provided some of our earliest staff training and helped to sculpt, both directly and indirectly, this treatment philosophy.

 We provide consistent access to medication and to therapy, and pride ourselves in offering "choice" whenever possible.
 We strive to give our clients the benefit of the doubt, to acknowledge progress and provide and reward successful efforts to the extent state and federal regulations allow.
 We also strive to provide non-judgmental harm reduction based treatment for those who continue to use illicitly.
 We exercise and maintain this treatment philosophy by seeking out and retaining professional, invested clinicians who stay for the long-haul, and often times integrate private practice and other areas of expertise.